dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 ## What it does? in a nutshell

-The most basic explanation of a scheduler is just of a function that picks item from a list and load the "context" of the task to let it execute for a while.
+The most basic explanation of a scheduler is just of a function that picks item from a list and load its "context" to let it execute for a while.

-Ok but we now want to go deeper, so first of all let's see what is the workflow of a scheduling function:
+Ok we now want to go deeper, so first of all let's see what is the workflow of a scheduling function:

 * As soon as the function is called it checks the current executing task if it has finished it's allocated time.
-If no, it will end here, and exit, if yes it will proceed to the next step.
+If no, it will end here, and exit, if yes it will proceed to the next step. how the scheduler decide if the allocated time is ended it is a design decision, there is no right or wrong answer.
-* The task has finished it's allocated time, so the scheduler take the current context (don't worry we will explain it later, but *spoiler alert* technically you already know what it is) and save it to the task, then proceed to the next step
+* If the task has finished it's allocated time, the scheduler take the current context (don't worry we will explain it later, but *spoiler alert* technically you already know what it is) and save it to the current task, then proceed to the next step, if not it will end here.
-* Now is time to pick up the next task from the list, here the scheduler will start to pick task one after each other searching for the first READY to execute one available (generally there are more than one task ready to execute and which one is taken it depends totally on the algorithm implemented, but the basic idea is: it pick a task to execute), and loads it
+* After having saved the context of the current running task, it needs to pick up the next from the list.
+The scheduler will start to pick task one after each other searching for the first *ready* to execute task available (generally there are more than one task ready to execute and which one is taken it depends totally on the algorithm implemented, but the basic idea is: it pick a task to execute), and loads it
-    * While searching for the READY tasks, it could be useful (but this is totally up to the design choices again) to also do some housekeeping on the non-reaady tasks, for example has the current task finished it's execution? can it be removed from the list?
+    * During the search of the READY task, it could be useful (but not necessary, is  up to the design choices again) to do some housekeeping on the non-reaady tasks.
+For example: has the current task finished it's execution?
+Can it be removed from the list?
 Does the tasks in WAIT State still needs to wait?
-* Once loaded the new task it finish the execution and return the new context to the operating system.
+* Once the new task is loaded the scheduler return the new context to the operating system.

-Probably after having read the above explanation, it can have been raised more questions than answersi (but nothing prevent us to have the schedule function called by just pressing a specific button!), but don't worry this chapter will try to answer as many questions as it can.

-Probably on of the first questions is: Who is calling the `schedule()`  function?
+Now probably we are wondering who is calling the *scheduler*  function?
 It is easy, usually is the interrupt handler, in particular the timer IRQ (but not necessarily only that).
 So we can imagine to have our ISR hadling routine to be something like:

 ```c
 switch(interrupt_number) {